 A standard guard railing shall be constructed as a substantial barrier, securely fastened in place, and free from protruding objects, such as nails, screws and bolts, to protect openings or prevent accidental contact with some object, which barrier shall consist of a top rail not less than forty-two inches above the working level, and unless the space between the top rail and the working level is covered with substantial material, an intermediate rail.
 Minimum material requirements shall be:

 A standard toeboard shall be four inches nominal in vertical height from its top edge to the level of the floor, platform, runway, or ramp.
-It shall be securely fastened in place and with not more than 1/4 inch clearance above floor level.
+It shall be securely fastened in place and with not more than one fourth inch clearance above floor level.
 It may be made of any substantial material either solid or with openings not over one inch in greatest dimension.

 Where material is piled to such height that a standard toeboard does not provide protection, paneling from floor to intermediate rail, or to top rail shall be provided.